-Creating a product can be hard, especially if you have no prior knowledge of product design.
-Gerd - an architect by profession - used Shapr3D to create a patented tee up machine for a fully automatized golfing experience.
+Product design is hard.
+But it’s especially daunting if you have no prior experience with it.
+Gerd - an architect by profession - used Shapr3D to overcome this challenge and create a patented tee-up machine that enables a fully automated golfing experience.

 Links to T-up MK1 related news: